Novapixel1010/Databank/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at dev@min.io.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [add-latter].
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.